-On top of that, a big chunk of August was devoted to editing the Aniridia Day webinar videos that I told you about in my previous post, with many people discussing their lives with aniridia, medical professionals discussing their research into the condition, and so on.
+A big chunk of August was also devoted to editing the Aniridia Day webinar videos that I mentioned in my Aniridia Sight post, with many people discussing their lives with aniridia, medical professionals discussing their research into the condition, and so on.
 I’m still publishing a new video every few days there, so look out for them, as there are some very interesting talks still to come.
 There’s already an interesting webinar that I did with my friend James called Views on 30+ years with Aniridia in the UK, which I enjoyed doing.

-And in addition to all of that, I did a few other blog posts too.
+In addition to all of the above, I did a few other blog posts too.
 I was very flattered and honoured to be nominated by 3 different bloggers for The Sunshine Blogger Award, so I wrote a big post answering all of their questions, which was really fun to do.

 I’ve also done a couple more posts about scam emails I’ve come across recently, one from people pretending to be iTunes, and the other trying to blackmail people for looking at adult websites.
 So it’s worth being aware of things like that just in case such scams ever come your way.
 The warning signs are very easy to look out for.

-I also want to give a few shoutouts to other bloggers whose content I’ve particularly been enjoying recently.
+I also want to give quick shoutouts to a couple other bloggers whose content I’ve particularly been enjoying recently.

 Cane Adventures is a brilliant new blog by Dr Amy Kavanagh.
 She’s been getting a lot of attention lately for her Just Ask Don’t Grab hashtag campaign, to educate the public about how best to help disabled people.
 I’ve experienced being suddenly grabbed and pulled across the road occasionally, which is disorientating and confusing, and also a bit scary, as you don’t know if the person is trying to help you or attack you or whatever.
 And if I used a visible aid like a white cane I suspect it would happen much more.
 So I’m delighted this campaign has got so much publicity, even to the point of it appearing on Sky News recently, and apparently there will also be a BBC In Touch interview soon.
-I also really like Amy’s recent posts on street clutter, which is annoying, and her 4×4 driving experience, which I’m very envious of!
 So do go and check her out.